kpheasey/shower/README.md

 # Shower

 Shower allows the creation of an unlimited number of event streams through a single connection!
-Server side events have never been easier.
+Server side events have never been easier and more efficient.
+Since there is no needed to persist a database connection, the amount of concurrent users is only limited by your Rails server.

 ## Requirements